sergueik/springboot_study/basic-grafana/README.md

  * [simple-json](https://grafana.com/grafana/plugins/grafana-simple-json-datasource/)
  * [simpod-json-datasource](https://grafana.com/grafana/plugins/simpod-json-datasource/)

-installed and a fake datarource with a trivial timeseries from [Jonnymcc/grafana-simplejson-datasource-example](https://github.com/Jonnymcc/grafana-simplejson-datasource-example/)
+installed and a fake datarource with a trivial timeseries from [Jonnymcc/grafana-simplejson-datasource-example](https://github.com/Jonnymcc/grafana-simplejson-datasource-example/) and the springboot application with similar functionality

 ### Testing
 * optionally pre-download grafana package (it seems to be ignored by Docker `ADD` instruction)